Skip to main content

 England

 Legend has it that this delicious mistake was created by a Derbyshire cook back in the 1800s.
-Instead of adding the almond and egg mixture to the pastry, she spread it on top creating an egg custard – although also originating from Bakewell, it’s not to be confused with the tart.
+Instead of adding the almond and egg mixture to the pastry, she spread it on top creating an egg custard – although also originating from Bakewell, the Bakewell pudding is not to be confused with the tart.

 Woman eating bakewell tart in front of bakery